tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

    ![image of install complete logs](images/install-complete-logs.png)

-   Check that the post java installation action has been executed successfully.
+   Check that the post java installation actions has been executed successfully.

    ![image of install complete logs post install action](images/install-complete-logs-post-install-action.png)

 5. Return to the  **Java Management** fleet page.
 Under **Resources** menu, select **Java Runtimes**.
-This should display all the java runtimes found in the instance.
+This should display all the java runtimes found in the fleet.
 The installed java runtime should be indicated after next scanning.
 You can also check the installation manually on your Managed Instance.
   ![image of verify java runtime installation](images/verify-java-runtime-installation.png)

-## Task 4: Modifying/Removing Post Java Installation Action (Optional)
+## Task 4: (Optional) Modifying/Removing Post Java Installation Action
->**Note:** This task is applicable if changes are to be made to the post java installation action.
+1. This task is applicable if changes are to be made to the post java installation action.

-1. On the fleet page, click on **More actions** and select **Modify Java runtime lifecycle management setting**.
+2. On the fleet page, click on **More actions** and select **Modify Java runtime lifecycle management setting**.

    ![image of fleet details post install action](images/fleet-details-page-lifecycle-management.png)

    The **Lifecycle management settings** window should appear.
 It should show a list of actions defined earlier in [Task 1](##task-1:-Defining-Post-Java-Installation-Actions).
    ![image of post install action two actions](images/post-install-action-two-actions.png)

-2. To add another action, click on the **+ another action** button.
+3. To add another action, click on the **+ another action** button.
 Another combo box with the placeholder "Select an action" should appear in the next line.

    ![image of LCM add another action third](images/lcm-add-another-action-third.png)

    Select an action from the dropdown list.

-3. To modify an existing action, click on the combo box of the action and select a new action.
+4. To modify an existing action, click on the combo box of the action and select a new action.
 A list of available actions should appear

    ![image of LCM modify existing action](images/lcm-modify-existing-action.png)

    ![image of LCM modify existing action list](images/lcm-modify-existing-action-list.png)

-4. To remove an existing action, click on the **X** beside the action to remove it.
+5. To remove an existing action, click on the **X** beside the action to remove it.
    ![image of post install action cross button](images/post-install-action-cross-button.png)

-   >**Note:** To remove all existing action, click on the **X** of all the actions until no action remains
+   >**Note:** To remove all existing action, click on the **X** beside all of the actions until no action remains

-5. Once the modification has been completed, click on the **Save** button below to save all the changes
+6. Once all the modifications are made, click on the **Save** button below to save all the changes

-6. Back on the fleet page, click on the tab **Lifecycle management settings** to view the new post-install actions.
+7. Back on the fleet page, click on the tab **Lifecycle management settings** to view the updated post java installation actions.

  You may now **proceed to the next lab.**